snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

 ### Bean Actions

-Each entity can define methods that will automically be presented as buttons on a detail panel.
+Each entity can define methods that will automatically be presented as buttons on a detail panel.
 This methods must follow the following constraints:

 1. the method must be public in any class inside the current class hierarchy.
 2. the method name must start with prefix 'action' or must have the annotation @Action.